-McDonald Law Firm is pleased to offer the following links and resources regarding estate planning, special needs planning, Medicaid/long-term care in Maryland.
-Feel free to bookmark this page or add it to your favorites, and come back whenever you need to locate a resource regarding wills and trusts, long-term care, Medicaid planning, special needs planning, or veterans pension planning in Howard County County and the surrounding Counties.
-For legal assistance in any of these areas, call McDonald Law Firm at 443-741-1088 to schedule a no obligation consultation.
+McDonald Law Firm is pleased to offer the following links and resources regarding estate planning, special-needs planning, veterans pension planning and Medicaid/long-term care planning in Maryland.
+Feel free to bookmark this page or add it to your favorites, and come back whenever you need to locate a resource regarding wills and trusts, long-term care, Medicaid planning, special needs planning, or veterans pension planning in Howard County County, Montgomery County and the surrounding Counties.
+For legal assistance in any of these areas, call McDonald Law Firm at 443-741-1088 to schedule a consultation.

 Maryland Estate Planning Resources